 Natural peat, straight from the bog, has a low pH of around 3.5 to 4.5.
 Because of the consistently low pH, growing media manufacturers can adjust the pH of the peat substrate depending on the needs of the crop.
 Most commercial horticultural crops prefer a slightly acidic substrate.
 Manufacturers usually add calcium carbonate to adjust the pH of commercial growing media to be between 5.5 and 6.

 Peat has a low electric conductivity (EC) which makes it easily adjustable.
-EC is an expression of the amount of salts in a solution.
+EC is an expression of the number of salts in a solution.
 Low EC illustrates that there are very little available nutrients or other salts which can even cause phytotoxic effects such as sodium or chloride ions.
 Have a look at this article to learn more about pH and EC-values in general.
 So, we could say peat is a ‘blank canvas’ as it comes to EC.
 This blank canvas allows the substrate producer to enrich the peat with specific starter fertilisers.
-The possibility to adjust the amount of specific nutrients accurately is important to growers.
+The possibility to adjust the number of specific nutrients accurately is important to growers.
 It is important because the need for fertilising depends on the type of crops and stage of growth.